 In the following cases, UBC persons were found to not uphold these standards.
 To demonstrate the university’s commitment to transparency and accountability, anonymized summaries of all findings of scholarly misconduct and the action taken are published annually.

-There were no reports of scholarly misconduct received in 2020.
+There were no findings of scholarly misconduct reported in 2020.

-An investigative committee made several findings involving a faculty member’s conduct with graduate students and in the conduct of their research.
+An investigative committee made several findings involving the manner in which a faculty member conducted their research.
 Specifically, the committee found that the faculty member failed to obtain adequate consent from research participants, and failed to appropriately handle confidential records.
-The committee noted that the faculty member likely intended to obtain adequate consent and correctly manage confidential records, but that through inadequate oversight of the research, this did not happen.
+The committee noted that the faculty member likely intended to obtain adequate consent and manage confidential records correctly, but that through inadequate oversight of the research, this did not happen.

 The committee also made two findings described as both severe and intentional misconduct.
-The committee found that the faculty member breached their obligations to a funding agency by asking several students to read grant applications for which the faculty member was a peer reviewer in order to find ideas that the faculty member could use in their own laboratory.
-The committee also found that sections of the faculty member’s PhD thesis contained plagiarized material.
+The committee found that the faculty member breached their obligations to a funding agency by asking several students to read grants for which the faculty member was a peer reviewer in order to find ideas that the faculty member could use in their own laboratory.
+The committee also found that sections of the faculty member’s PhD thesis contain plagiarized material.

 Action taken: The faculty member’s department is implementing new training material that addresses issues that were relevant in this case.
-The findings will be reported to the funding agency in due course.
+The findings have been reported to the funding agency.